Project-MONAI/model-zoo/models/surgical_tool_segmentation/docs/readme.md

 # Description
-A pre-trained model for the holoscan tool tracking task.
+A pre-trained model for the surgical tool segmentation task.

 # Model Overview
 This model is trained using the flexible unet structure.
 The backbone is efficient-b0 [1].
 The decoder uses UNet architecture [2].
 The training dataset uses the 3217 samples from first batch images and